raelix/HA-Radoff-integration/README-outlier-detection.md

 ## Overview

 This change extends the original Radoff Now Home Assistant integration with robust outlier handling, while keeping normal sensor behavior unchanged.
-The change was introduced due to some implausible readings from my TVOC and Temperature sensor.
+The change was introduced due to some implausible values in Home Assistant from my TVOC and Temperature sensor.

 - TVOC had some drops to 0, especially early mornings
 - Temperature sensor sometimes peaks to temperature readings above 50°C